Don’t be afraid!

 When was the last time you had a heart-to-heart about healthy sex?
-It had been a while for me until I began sharing my work and getting feedback.
-Certainly, the discussion would occur with close friends and family, but generally as ribald humor and not a serious give and take on the matter and its implications.
+It had been a while for me; since I began sharing my work and getting feedback.
+Certainly, the discussion would occur with close friends and family, but generally as ribald humor and not a serious give-and-take on the matter and its implications.

 And it’s no wonder.
 Somehow we’ve complicated an act that was never in threat of disappearing.
 Sex needs no advertising, agendas, or external forces to ensure the average adult indulges in grown-up play.